Introduction to Reverse Engineering Tools

 - The dex-translator is meant to do converting work.
 The dex instruction reads the dex file format and converts it into ASM format after some have been optimized.

-- Dex-it is used by the dex-translator to represent the instructions for dex.
+- The dex-translator uses Dex-it to represent the instructions for dex.

 - D2j-smali dismantles dex to small and assembles dex from smali.
 Different smali / baksmali implementation, same syntax, but we support the “Lcom / dex2jar\t\u1234” desc style escape.